-When evaluating the second part of sub-question C, "how it was requested or supported by the disadvantaged community residents," the evaluator should consider:
+When evaluating the second part of sub-question C, the evaluator should consider:

 - If this program was presented to the disadvantaged community in a local forum so that they could provide input and support or if the program was simply voted upon in a general agency meeting without really reaching out to the community to learn their needs and wants. - If the disadvantaged community was actively involved in the program development and given the opportunity to provide their input. - If the applicant provided any supporting documentation/additional attachments (Attachment K) to show how the program was requested by the residents of the disadvantaged community.